reynadess/job-application-tracker/README.Docker.md

 When you're ready, start your application by running:
 `docker compose up --build`.

+`docker compose down` to remove docker images

+`docker compose stop` to stop the instances

+postgres instance can be accessed at http://localhost:5431

+Docker will create a docker volume to persist the DB data. if you ever want to remove the DB data, for example, when there is a table change.
+`docker compose down --volume`

 Your application will be available at http://localhost:3000.

 ### Deploying your application to the cloud